An introduction to compulsory and optional forms of insurance in Switzerland, from health insurance to car insurance and home and buildings insurance.

 Dental insurance in Switzerland

-Dental work required by a serious disease is covered by standard health insurance.
+Dental work required due to a serious disease is covered by standard health insurance in Switzerland.
 All other work, including routine check ups with a dentist (Zahnärzte/dentiste/dentista) and braces, is not.
 Dental insurance is not legally required in Switzerland.
 It is usually sold as an add-on to health insurance schemes or completely separately.

 Insurance can be obtained to cover pets in case of accident or illness, however, this is not common.
 You can read about bringing a pet to Switzerland.